inmanta/inmanta-core/docs/administrators/operational_procedures.rst

 4. In the agent tab, click `deploy on agent` on the 'internal' agent

-    * All agent will come online
+    * All agents will come online

 5. Perform a dryrun, to verify there are no undesirable effects.
 6. Click `deploy on agent` on each agent.
 Verify results.